raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

  --- feedback ---

-Not quite, each project should take about an hour to create but there are 6 projects in the path.
+Not quite.
+Each project should take about an hour to create, but there are six projects in the path.

  --- /feedback ---